Having a grab-and-go binder for emergency situations is smart and practical.

-Having a grab and go binder is simply smart and practical.
-It makes life simpler now and could be life saving in the event of an emergency – at the very least it will allow you to immediately begin helping your family members.
+It makes life easier and could be life-saving in the event of an emergency – at the very least it will allow you to immediately begin helping your family members.

-Making insurance claims, searching for missing loved ones (heaven forbid), staying in touch with family and friends, traveling around the country and accessing your financial accounts are all simpler when you have completed a grab and go binder.
+Making insurance claims, searching for missing loved ones (heaven forbid), staying in touch with family and friends, traveling around the country, and accessing your financial accounts are all simpler when you have completed a grab-and-go emergency binder.

 You can read through the comments below to see many, many situations when people have used their binders on normal days as well as in an emergency.